- What is prostate cancer?

 What if the test results aren`t normal?

-If the results of early detection tests – the prostate-specific antigen (PSA) blood test and/or digital rectal exam (DRE) – suggest that you might have prostate cancer, your doctor will do a prostate biopsy to find out.
+If the results of early detection tests – the prostate-specific antigen (PSA) blood test and/or digital rectal exam (DRE) – suggest that you might have prostate cancer, your doctor will do other tests, such as a transrectal ultrasound and a prostate biopsy to find out.